 - Jesus promised His disciples that they would know the truth (John 8:31-32).

 - Truth is revealed in God’s Word—not through science.

 - God will only accept worship of Him “in spirit and truth” (John 4:24).

 Knowing the truth is wonderful, but it is not enough!
 God expects us to act on the truth as He helps us learn it.
-More important than knowing the truth is living the truth—walking in truth.
+More important than knowing the truth is loving the truth and living the truth—walking in truth.
 Wisdom, knowledge, understanding and truth are all attributes of God.
 You can know the truth if you diligently and prayerfully seek it.